 Advise for Kailash Mansarovar or Kailash Mansarovar Yatra Travel Information

-Advise for Kailash Mansarovar – Global Connect Hospitality urges KMY travelers to read carefully all travel itinerary, information and other advisories provided by our representative time to time for better preparation of travel to Kailash Mansarovar.
-Its advisable to all yatri to walk 4-5 kms daily to complete the parikarma of Mt.
+Advice for Kailash Mansarovar – Global Connect Hospitality urges KMY travelers to read carefully all travel itineraries, information, and other advisories provided by our representative from time to time for better preparation of travel to Kailash Mansarovar.
+It’s advisable for all of your to walk 4-5 km daily to complete the parikrama of Mt.
 Kailash.
-Also perform some Yoga in the morning to avoid any problem during the Yatra.
+Also, perform some Yoga in the morning to avoid any problem during the Yatra.
 You can also visit more details about the Kailash Mansarovar.
 Must Read

 IMPORTANT PRE-DEPARTURE INFORMATION–Kailash Mansarovar Yatra Travel information